Piebald-AI/awesome-gemini-cli/README.md

 - [gemini-cli.nvim](https://github.com/JonRoosevelt/gemini-cli.nvim) - A Neovim plugin that seamlessly integrates the Gemini CLI into the Neovim environment.
 - [gemini-cli.nvim](https://github.com/marcinjahn/gemini-cli.nvim) - Seamlessly integrate GeminiCLI with Neovim for an enhanced AI-assisted coding experience!
-- [gemini-nvim](https://github.com/JunYang-tes/gemini-nvim) - Gemini-cli in neovim - An unofficial Neovim plugin for interacting with Google Gemini CLI.
+- [gemini-nvim](https://github.com/JunYang-tes/gemini-nvim) - Gemini CLI in neovim - An unofficial Neovim plugin for interacting with Google Gemini CLI.
 - [gemini-nvim](https://github.com/abdullahchand/gemini-nvim) - A Neovim plugin to interact with the Gemini CLI in a vertical split.
 - [gemini-cli.nvim](https://github.com/ivanlee1999/gemini-cli.nvim) - A Neovim plugin for interacting with Google's Gemini CLI.